os-swans/apisproject.org/content/investigations/ac.training/index.md

 ## Analysing and geolocating the footage

-A 21 March post by [KorpusAfrica](https://t.me/KorpusAfrica/929), the self-described official Russian-language Telegram channel of Africa Corps, includes images of a medical training session in Mali and a short video from Equatorial Guinea.
-Another [post](https://t.me/KorpusAfrica/944), dated 4 April, presents a montage of training scenes filmed at several different locations.
+A 21 March post by <a href="https://t.me/KorpusAfrica/929" rel="nofollow">KorpusAfrica</a>, the self-described official Russian-language Telegram channel of Africa Corps, includes images of a medical training session in Mali and a short video from Equatorial Guinea.
+Another <a href="https://t.me/KorpusAfrica/944" rel="nofollow">post</a>, dated 4 April, presents a montage of training scenes filmed at several different locations.

 We can dissect the footage into 4 locations: